raghupallavi/doge-docker/README.md

 **Make sure that port 22556 is being forwarded on your router!**

-It's not that hard, actually.
+If you are in USA and use xfinity router, use Xfinity app to port forward.
+In the Xfinity app, go to "Connect" --> <Your wifi name> --> "Advanced Settings" --> "Port Forwarding" --> "Add Port Forward" --> Select the computer that you are running the container, <Manual Setup>, Port number; 22556, Protocol: TCP/UDP and save the changes.

+For any other country or non xfinity router, use instructions from the following: https://portforward.com/how-to-port-forward/
+Essentially you need to do the following:
+1. Make sure your computer which is running dogecoin node has a static IP address.
+2. Login to router by browsing to http:://10.0.0.1 and create port forward settings.

 There are two ways to get it up and running:

 ### A. Pull and run the image from the [Docker Store](https://hub.docker.com/r/raghupallavi/dogenode)

 You only need to run one command to get it up and running:

 ```bash
 docker run -d -p 22556:22556 --name dogenode raghupallavi/dogenode
 ```

 Just wait until the process completes and boom, your Dogecoin node is up and running!